1 #ifndef OPENPOSE_FLAGS_HPP

 21 " 1 for low priority messages and 4 for important ones.");

-22 DEFINE_bool(disable_multi_thread, false, "It would slightly reduce the frame rate in order to highly reduce the lag.
+"It would slightly reduce the frame rate in order to highly reduce the lag.
 Mainly useful"

 23 " for 1) Cases where it is needed a low latency (e.g., webcam in real-time scenarios with"